resist2b/newtodo_list/README.md

-To-do App With CI,by moataz
+To-do App With CI,by moataz Mohammady